 The ten 1-semester chemistry courses that comprise the chemistry major amount to 37 credits.
-The five non-chemistry courses amount to 17 or 22 credits, depending on the selection chosen for Calculus.
+The five non-chemistry courses amount to 22 credits.

 Students who intend to be Chemistry or Biochemistry majors must enroll in CHEM1109 General Chemistry and CHEM1111 General Chemistry Laboratory, or CHEM1117 Honors Modern Chemistry and CHEM1119 Honors Modern Chemistry Laboratory.
 The choice of chemistry or biochemistry as a major requires that certain courses in other disciplines be taken as soon as possible.